 - Shape the path: If you want the Rider and the Elephant to go in a progressive path simultaneously, you must shape the Path, or the external, situational elements, by making it easier to move, cutting the distance, or eliminating any barriers.

-The Elephant and the Rider is a fantastic foundation for figuring out who you are and what drives you, and this example can be very much applied to buyer behavior in general.
+The Elephant and the Rider is a fantastic foundation for figuring out who you are and what drives you.
+This example can be very much applied to buyer behavior in general.

 So how do consumers make decisions?
-This is a question that can only be answered by Dan Ariely.
-Dan Ariely is a Duke professor of behavioral economics and has spent more than 20 years studying human behavior.
+Dan Ariely can only answer this question.
+Dan Ariely is a Duke professor of behavioral economics and has studied human behavior for more than 20 years.
 He examines the many ways in which consumers are not rational when making decisions and how this irrationality is almost always purposeful and easy to predict.

 According to Ariely, the key takeaway here is relativity.
 It’s the theory that people don’t know how much something is worth, so we try to estimate it by comparing it to objects in direct proximity.
 As a result, we have the power to make things feel more or less desirable to other people by changing their value of the things around them, rather than changing the worth of the object itself.

 Even when we believe our decisions are guided solely by logic and rationality, emotions play a significant role.
-According to studies, judges are more likely to be merciful with prisoners early in the day or after a break such as lunch.
+For example, according to studies, judges are more likely to be merciful with prisoners early in the day or after a break, such as lunch.

 “You are anywhere between two and six times more likely to be released if you are one of the first three prisoners considered versus the last three prisoners considered,” said Jonathan Levav, associate professor of business at Columbia University and co-author of the paper.

 It’s safe to say that emotion lies at the heart of every decision we make.
-Be it sentencing someone to a life behind bars, or choosing the topping for our ice cream.
-So let’s dig deeper into how customers make buying decisions and find out what are the key takeaways from this process.
+Be it sentencing someone to a life behind bars or choosing the topping for our ice cream.
+So let’s dig deeper into how customers make buying decisions and find out the key takeaways from this process.

 How Consumers Make Decisions